TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 * [Displaying API Results in the Template](#template)
 * [Running it All Together](#running)

-This guide uses [AngularJS](https://github.com/angular/angular.js) `1.5.7` and [Angular UI Router](https://github.com/angular-ui/ui-router) `0.3.1`.
-Further, this guide assumes you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on your system.
+This post uses [AngularJS](https://github.com/angular/angular.js) `1.5.7` and [Angular Resource](https://docs.angularjs.org/api/ngResource) `1.4.8`.

 <a name="introduction"></a>
 ## A Recap and Introduction to AngularJS Services
 In the previous post, we got out Angular application up and running in a very minimal way.
 A minimal as it was, the framework put into place allows us to build on top of it to begin integrating data from the backend *Retail* application previously created.
-This post will over the basics on AngularJS services - injectable Angular modules that can be shared across your application to perform common functions.
+This post covers the basics on AngularJS services - injectable Angular modules that can be shared across your application to perform common functions.

-By the end of this post we will have defined a service that contacts the *Retail* API and displays the results of the query onto our main page.
+By the end of this post we will define multiple services that contact the Retail API and display the results of the query onto our main page.

 <a name="resource"></a>
 ## Angular Resource (ngResource)

 There are many ways to contact an API through Angular.
-For example, we could use [`$http`](https://docs.angularjs.org/api/ng/service/$http), but its a bit raw and is used for general purpose requests.
-We want to create a RESTful web application.
-The [`Angular Resource`, or `ngResource`](https://docs.angularjs.org/api/ngResource) package wraps `$http` functionality for RESTful APIs.
-For this guide we will be using `ngResource` to contact our APIs.
+We could use [`$http`](https://docs.angularjs.org/api/ng/service/$http), but its a bit raw and is used for general purpose requests.
+For this application we use [`Angular Resource`, or `ngResource`](https://docs.angularjs.org/api/ngResource).  `ngResource` is an AngularJS package that wraps `$http` functionality for RESTful APIs.

-To use `ngResource` we need add it as a dependency for the AngularJS application.
-Change the `bower.json` dependencies to contain `angular-resource` and add a resolutions section (this will eliminate potential Angular version conflicts).
+To begin, add `ngResource` as a dependency for the AngularJS application.
+Change the `bower.json` dependencies to contain `angular-resource` and add a resolutions section (this eliminates potential Angular version conflicts).

 ```
 ...